Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/06-conventions--js--modules_and_transpilation.md

   - instructions [here](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) and [here](https://www.typescriptlang.org/docs/handbook/esm-node.html)
 - as a convenience, pre-built CJS for latest ES (https://node.green/) supported by the oldest active LTS node (https://nodejs.org/en/about/previous-releases or https://github.com/nodejs/Release)
-- for modules in Typescript, trying to use the latest Typescript, best effort.
+- for modules in TypeScript, trying to use the latest TypeScript, best effort.
 - while webpack is not used in this repo(*), we acknowledge that it's widely used and thus aim to support its latest version

 See below more exact numbers.